rob-bar/generative-ai-exercises/README.md

 Please join this google meet with your mic off.
 [LINK TO GOOGLE MEET] This will be our chat for sharing funny prompts or for questions later on.

-Remember

-- Build a game
-- Profile Picture
-- Algorithm
-- Advent Of Code
-- Create UI with ChatGPT features
-- Write tests
-- Something with stickers of cutouts
-- Something with Regex & htmlvalidation
-- Something with Halloween